Mid-South Pride

-Board Members
+Board members

 Gary Wilkerson, the founding President of Mid-South Pride and one of the Regional Directors for InterPride's Southern United States Region died on September 28, 2007.
 Sean Alexander and Kent Hamson took over in his place.
 It was later passed down to Mike Morgan.

 In June 2008 Mid-South Pride brought Peterson Toscano, a former client of the Memphis-based ex-gay program Love in Action and an outspoken ex-ex-gay, back to Memphis to serve as a grand marshal of the pride parade and to perform.

-In 2010 The Mid-South Pride Board moved to festival and parade from Cooper Young to Downtown after the city reclassified Peabody Park.
+In 2010 the Mid-South Pride Board moved to festival and parade from Cooper Young to Downtown after the city reclassified Peabody Park.
 They moved to Robert Church Park downtown behind the FedEx Forum.

 Also in 2010 the group got new blood with Vanessa Rodley, Patrick Pearson, and Jennifer Murry as volunteers.
 With there help they took the festival from about 4,000 people to over 15,000 in attendance in 2017.
 They also had the largest budget in their history.
 This was also the first pride that made profit.

-In 2012 The board added Vanessa Rodley to Vice President, Jennifer Murry to Secretary, and Patrick Pearson as an at large member.
+In 2012 the board added Vanessa Rodley to Vice President, Jennifer Murry to Secretary, and Patrick Pearson as an at large member.
 Making it a board of 6 which was the largest they had since they started.

-Event

-Every year the festival, board, and what the organization does grows.
-Mid-South Pride doesn't just put on a festival any more.
-In 2014 they started hosting family events at parks, redbirds games, and the zoo.
-They also host an annual formal ball called the GAYla, and many other themed events.
-Because of the growth in 2016 the board chose to make a change and rename the annual festival to Memphis Pride Fest.
-President Vanessa Rodley when asked why explained.
-"Mid-South Pride is more than the festival and parade.
-We organize and host many events in our community.
-Also other cities and communities in Arkansas and Mississippi have started to host their own pride festivals.
-We don't need to envelope all of those communities anymore.
-Of course we are here for them and support them.
-With that being said we feel that it is time to change the name to recognize the community that we live in.
-Also we are no longer a 1 day event.
-There is now the Pride concert the Friday before and the Sunday Brunch Run the day after."